hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 their terminal state within the TSS specification.
 A roster reaches a terminal state when it is either adopted by the platform or replaced by a new roster.

-The Hedera app will maintain a version of the Address Book as a dynamic list that reflects the desired future state of the network's nodes.
+The Hedera App (henceforth reffered to as 'App') will maintain a version of the Address Book as a dynamic list that reflects the desired future state of the network's nodes.
 This dynamic list of Addresses will be continuously updated by HAPI transactions, such as those that create, update, or delete nodes.
-At some point when the app decides to adopt a new address book, it will create a `Roster` object with information from the Address Book and pass it to the platform.
+At some point when the App decides to adopt a new address book, it will create a `Roster` object with information from the Address Book and pass it to the platform.

 The mechanism for doing so is detailed below.

+## What this proposal does not address

 ## Requirements

-- Immutability: The hash of rosters will be a critical piece of data.
+- Immutability: The roster hash will be a critical piece of data.
 Rosters must be immutable to protect the integrity of its computed hash.
 - Efficient Storage: Roster data should be stored efficiently in the state to minimize overhead and unnecessary data copying.
-- Clear API: A well-defined API should be provided for the app to create and submit candidate rosters to the platform, and for the platform to manage the lifecycle of submitted rosters.
+- Clear API: A well-defined API should be provided for the App to create and submit candidate rosters to the platform, and for the platform to manage the lifecycle of submitted rosters.
 - Components update: Platform components that currently rely on the use of the Address book (such as Reconnect, Network,